You Have the Right to Remain Silent, and You Should Use It.

 What do Miranda Rights have to do with the 5th Amendment right to remain silent?

 The case of Miranda v.
 Arizona established that law enforcement officers must inform suspects of their right to consult with a lawyer, have a lawyer present during questioning, and have the right to a court-appointed attorney if they cannot afford one.
 The Miranda rights also warn that “anything you say can and will be used against you.”
 It is important to note that Miranda rights do not just say “can be used against you.”
 The right specifically says, “can AND WILL be used against you.”
 What you say to the police will not be used to help you.
 At best, any statement denying guilt is self-serving and creates an issue for a jury and not for the prosecutor when deciding whether to charge you.
 Given that there is no incentive, why speak?
-Speaking to police without a lawyer can harm you and virtually never helps.
+Speaking to the police without a lawyer will almost always work against you and virtually never helps.

 If I’m guilty, won’t I benefit from admitting guilt sooner rather than later?
-No, do not waive your 5th Amendment Right to Remain Silent.
+No, do not waive your 5th Amendment Right to Remain Silent!

-The simple answer is no. Under the care of a seasoned attorney, you will almost certainly receive a better outcome if you do not speak to the police.
-If information needs to be provided to law enforcement on your behalf, a lawyer can and should communicate for you; you should never speak to law enforcement yourself.
+The simple answer is NO. Under the care of a seasoned attorney, you will almost certainly receive a better outcome if you do not speak to the police.
+If information needs to be provided to law enforcement on your behalf, a lawyer can and should communicate for you.
+You should never speak to law enforcement yourself.
 An experienced lawyer will know what to say and how to say it to get the maximum benefit.
 While police will try to persuade you to admit guilt, claiming that they will go easier on you if you admit guilt now, hold your silence.
 Anything you say strengthens the prosecution’s case and reduces your lawyer’s ability to help and protect you.
-Despite what you may think or whatever lies the police officers tell you to manipulate you into talking, nothing you can say will help you.
+Despite what you may think or whatever lies the police officers tell you to manipulate you into talking, nothing you say will help you.
 Anything the police state to the contrary is untrue and a ploy to induce you to incriminate yourself.
 Please don’t fall for it!

 The right to remain silent, also known as protection against self-incrimination, is enshrined in the Fifth Amendment to ensure fairness in the legal system and protect individuals from government abuse of power.